abdulmanafpv/Face-Biometric-Live-Streaming-Web-App/README.md

 ## Features of this Web App.
 1. Monitoring Peoples Emotion, Age and Name
 2. We can  Monitor specific peoples, this help to catch theifs and criminals
-3. We can take unknown peoples photos.
+3. We can take unknown peoples photos for monitoring future purposes

 ## Tools Used